duckdb/duckdb-web/_posts/2024-04-10-benchmarks-over-time.md

 The DuckDB Labs team focused on scalability by developing algorithms that support larger than memory calculations.
 We will see the fruits of those labors in the scale section later on!
 In addition, DuckDB focused exclusively on bug fixes for all versions beyond 0.10.0 in preparation for an especially robust DuckDB 1.0.
-The pre-0.9 trend is a better indicator for the future as those two major milestones were accomplished!
+The pre-0.9 trend is a better indicator for the future now that those two major milestones were accomplished!

 ### Performance by Version